 Canadian Association of Work and Labour Studies

 Foster, J. (2018).
-Defying expectations: The case of UFCW Local 401.
-Edmonton AU Press.
+Defying Expectations: The Case of UFCW Local 401.
+Edmonton: AU Press.

 Barnetson, B., Foster, J., & Matsunaga-Turnbull, J. (2018).
 Estimating Under-Claiming of Compensable Workplace Injuries in Alberta, Canada.
 Canadian Public Policy, 44(4), 400–410.

 Foster, J., Barnetson, B., & Matsunaga-Turnbull, J. (2018).
 Fear Factory: Retaliation and Rights Claiming in Alberta, Canada.
-SAGE Open, 8(2).
+Journal of Workplace Rights (Sage Open), 8(2), 1-12.

 Foster, J., Barnetson, B., & Matsunaga-Turnbull, J. (2018).
 Don’t fear the reaper: Distortive media effects on workers’ perceptions of injury.
 Labour & Industry: A Journal of the Social and Economic Relations of Work, 28(4), 244–260.